niteshpatare/htddm/content/pages/blog.md

 meta:
   description: Build Your Business With Digital Marketing Tactics - No Matter What
     Business You're In.
 HowToDoDigitalMarketing.com
-  title: Try How To Do Digital Marketing
+  title: Try How To Do Digital Marketing [dot] COM - Plans
 ---